adelaalfar/play-form-kludge/README.md

 **Issues for reimplementers**

-  * It seems to me that one implicitFieldConstructor is not enough for this application, as the text, checkbox, and radio button controllers all require different syntax.
+  * It seems to me that one implicitFieldConstructor is not enough for this application, as the text, checkbox, and radio button controllers all require different syntax in Twitter Bootstrap 2.
 In my version, I abandoned 3 "implicit" field constructors for 4 "explicit" field constructors that directly code the Bootstrap syntax appropriate for the controller.
 I will be interested to see which approach is ultimately simpler and more readable.